knmnyn/hugo-blox/content/authors/weihern/_index.md

 #  - Researchers
 ---

-Wei Hern is a final year undergraduate student doing his FYP under the supervision of Prof. Min-Yen Kan and PhD student Tongyao
+Wei Hern is a final year undergraduate student doing his FYP under the supervision of Prof. Min-Yen Kan and PhD student Tongyao.